xiaowen2025/any-voicechat/README.md

 ## Features

 *   **Live Transcriptoin:** Get real-time transcription of your conversation.
-*   **Post-Conversation Analysis:** Receive a comprehensive analysis of the entire conversation in a clean, easy-to-read markdown format.
+*   **Post-Conversation Analysis:** Receive a Summary or Analysis of the entire conversation.
 *   **Customizable Avatars:**  Generate a unique AI avatar with a single click, tailored to your chosen scenario.
 *   **Configurable Scenarios:** Easily customize the agent's role, personality, and context by editing a single JSON file.
 Explore different use cases in the `app_examples/` directory.

 ## Example Applications